-This video demos how you can draw convincing foreshortening in your figure drawings, focusing on legs and arms.
-Techniques for how to draw foreshortening are explained as well as what anatomical landmarks to look for, using Photoshop and a Wacom Cintiq 22, and also Procreate with an iPad.
-Demo by Art Prof Clara Lieu and Teaching Artist Jordan McCracken-Foster.
+This video demos how you can draw convincing foreshortening in your figure drawings, focusing on legs.
+Techniques for how to draw foreshortening are explained as well as what anatomical landmarks to look for.

 - Use the Tibialis Anterior bone and the Patella (kneecap) as landmarks